tldr-pages/tldr/pages/common/git-show.md

 > Show various types of git objects (commits, tags, etc.).
 > More information: <https://git-scm.com/docs/git-show>.

-- Show information about the latest commit (message, changes, and other metadata):
+- Show information about the latest commit (hash, message, changes, and other metadata):

 `git show`